CRISPRlab/CRISPRutils/README.md

 ```

 ---

+# Determining CRISPR Locus Orientation
+Before using *append_spacers.sh* and *blast_parser.py* to determine PAM sequences, spacers from all loci being analyzed should be placed in the same orientation.
+Orientation can be determined by aligning repeats of a single locus to determine the terminal repeat, which will typically have one or more SNPs compared to other repeats in the array.
+The terminal repeat is at the 3' end of the CRISPR array.

+For more information on CRISPR locus orientation, take a look at **Protocol 3.3** and **Figure 3C** in [Predicting and visualizing features of CRISPR-Cas systems](https://www.sciencedirect.com/science/article/pii/S0076687918304300) by Nethery and Barrangou 2019.

 # Scripts
 ### < append_spacers.sh >
 A simple script that locates all files with the extension '*_spacers.fa*' in the **current directory**, then appends them into a single FASTA file, named *spacers_concat.fasta*.